abijaK/getting_start_to_postgerSQL/README.md

 # getting_start_to_postgerSQL
-This will help to check out my skills in SQL using PostgreSQL.
+This will help to check out skills in SQL using PostgreSQL.